-Scores need to be based on the evidence in the notes, be consistent with those notes and not contradict scores in other questions.
+Scores shall be based on the audit evidence and findings in the notes, be consistent with those notes and not contradict scores in other associated audit questions.
 The O, D and I scores need to correctly add to the total for the question, the element and the audit.